 Next, cut a piece of scrap cardboard into a small triangle.
 You want the triangle to be about a quarter of an inch small all around than the felt.

 The little hole is inconspicuous.
-Each year you can insert the dropper to refill the scent!
+Each year you can refill the scent!

 They came out really cute.
 The kids want to make felt candy canes and angels too.